 - Made an acquisition that doubled the size and expanded into new product offerings

-- Custom developed an ultra lean dynamic warehousing system that is cloud based and uses Android devices.
+- Custom-developed and ultra-lean dynamic warehousing system that is cloud-based and uses Android devices.

 - Build a new high bay warehouse that more than doubles capacity

-While much of what Creative Solutions does involves laboratory furniture and fume hoods, and lean manufacturing this is an example of how out techniques work across a wide range of industries.
+While much of what Creative Solutions does involve laboratory furniture and fume hoods, and lean manufacturing this is an example of how our techniques work across a wide range of industries.